tanyaweaver/python-dev-accelerator/_sources/assignments/aws_account.txt

 .. warning:: If you use an email address other than the one on your profile here in Canvas,
-             or if you are already signed up for AWS under a different email address please submit that email address so that we can process your credits
+             or if you are already signed up for AWS under a different email address please submit that email address.